 I’ve been to the festival a number of times as both a vendor and as an attendee.
 To see it grow more and more each year is truly incredible.
 It has grown so much that parking even seems to be an issue.
 Take my advice as a local East Nashvillian, grab the first spot you see.
 In previous years, I’ve lucked up in getting a spot on 10th Avenue near Shelby or on Fatherland near East Park.
 Regardless, be prepared to hoof it.
 Check out this year’s festival map.

 So to provide you with some fun details, I polled some neighbors to get their take on what to do at Tomato Art Fest.

-As my neighbors sip their Bloody Marys on their front porches tomorrow, you get the inside scoop of the new, entertaining and family filled festivities not to miss:
+As my neighbors sip their Bloody Marys on their front porches on the morning of the festival, you get the inside scoop of the new, entertaining and family filled festivities not to miss:

 The Tomato Art Preview Party at Art & Invention Gallery

 Get your signature tomato art piece before the long lines appear on Saturday, or your favorite may well be gone.